earthytonez/earthyappz/apps/curation/README.md

-# EarthyResources
+# Statichunt

-[EarthyResources](https://statichunt.com/) is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.
+[Statichunt](https://statichunt.com/) is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.

 ## Submit A Theme